alek-antic/CanYouFeelTheRhythm/README.txt

 SoundEffects - the beeps and dings
-Beatmap - contains the combination of beats that make up each game Combo - a string of Beats together that assigns them numbers, and Beat - the essential component of the game
+Beatmap - contains the combination of beats that make up each game Combo - a string of Beats together that assigns them numbers, and ApproachCircle- the circle that closes in around a beat in Chase The Beat to denote the timing Beat - the essential component of the game
 	Slider - beats you must drag your mouse along
-	Circle - the most basic beat, which the player just presses X or Z on at the right time Approach circle - slowly fades in around a beat to show the player when to click Masher - a beat where the player just mashes the X and Z keys as much as possible FallingBeat(Catch the beat) - the special beats moving down the screen for catching Catcher (for catch the beat) - the character moving at the bottom of the screen to catch beats MiniGame
+	Circle - the most basic beat, which the player just presses X or Z on at the right time Approach circle - slowly fades in around a beat to show the player when to click Masher - a beat where the player just mashes the X and Z keys as much as possible FallingCircle(Catch the beat and Music Flow) - the special beats moving down the screen for catching FallingSlider(Catch the beat and Music Flow) - the special beats that fall down the screen that need to be held Catcher (for catch the beat) - the character moving at the bottom of the screen to catch beats MiniGame
 	Chase